-See Hidden Content Site Bookmarklet 👀
+See Hidden Content on Web Page Bookmarklet 👓

 This free bookmarklet allows you to view EVERYTHING on any web page, including anything the website owner wants to keep hidden for one reason or another.